 - Export Duty – tax that is levied on exporting goods.

 - Custom Duty is regulated under Customs Act of 1962 regulated by Central Board of Excise and Customs (CBEC) under department of Revenue.

 - Value Added Tax (VAT):

-- It is multi point destination based tax which is imposed during the transaction in production or distribution chain.
+- It is a multi-point-destination-based tax which is imposed during the transaction in production or distribution chain.

-- It is a type of consumption which is levied on the products at the time when its value is increased during the supply chain from its production to its sale.
+- It is a type of consumption that is levied on the products at the time when its value is increased during the supply chain from its production to its sale.

 - The State Governments levy VAT under Entry 54 of the State List.

 - It is levied on the service provided by an entity and is collected from the receiver or the service recipient.

 - The entities that have a revenue of up to INR 10 lac are exempted from paying service tax

 - It is imposed on the manufactures and the manufacturers impose this on their products which is ultimately paid by consumers.